How much does tree removal cost in the UK?Get a free quote now

 If it’s hard to reach the tree, it will cost more to fell.
 Logically, if a site is hard to access, it will take longer for people and equipment to get there.
 It can also take longer to clear waste away from a place that’s hard to get to (which might mean you’ll face tree debris removal costs, too).
 For trees that overhang public footpaths or roads, you’ll need permission to close the street down before felling.
 This can be an additional expense.

 Reuse and recycle where you can.
 The cheapest disposal method is simply cutting the tree up to where it falls and using it as firewood.
 You can also use it as compost or for a wood-burning stove.
-Also, check with your neighbors—they might need a branch or two.
+Also, check with your neighbours—they might need a branch or two.

 Additional tree removal costs